chetan51/ni/README.md

 What's awesome about Ni?
 ---------------------------

-* It's packaged as a regular Node module, so you just "require" it and you're ready to go
+* It's packaged as a regular Node module, so you just `require` it and you're ready to go
 * You can use other Node modules and Connect middle-ware as you usually would; Ni does not get in the way
 * It's easy to use and loads your models, views, controllers, libraries and helpers automatically so you can just start using them everywhere